 Electrolytes are important because they are involved in:

-- The balance of the amount of water in the body
+- Balance of the amount of water in the body

-- The proper functioning of nerve, muscle, heart, and brain cells (19)
+- Proper functioning of nerve, muscle, heart, and brain cells

 We need each electrolyte in different amounts, and although electrolytes work together synergistically, they each have their own roles.

 Calcium is the most abundant mineral in the body.
-(9) Its functions include:
+(9) Calcium’s functions include:

 - Conducting nerve impulses and hormone secretion